-The Environmental Protection Team of the council has the responsibility for regulating certain industrial activities.
+The Community Wellbeing Team of the council has the responsibility for regulating certain industrial activities.
 The Environmental Permitting Regulations 2010 specify the types of operation which must apply for a permit.
 Most permits are "Part B" permits and only regulate emissions to air.
 But some permits are "A2" and in addition to emissions to air regulate noise, water pollution, land contamination, energy usage and accident prevention, although this tends only to be for a few of the larger industrial sites.

 The Environment Agency regulates the larger or more complex industries, which are known as "A1" installations.